paleobiologyGrader/bfgeosci541/lab7_paleo.md

 ```
 YoungGenus[which(YoungGenus$youngest!=0),]
 ```
-5) Created subsets of each genus before estimating the confidence intervals below.
-Genus *Aloides* only had one occurrence, which explains the inability of the function to find an upper range for the extinction age.
+5) 80% have negative values for the upper range of extinction, indicating a possibility of still being extant.
+I created subsets of each genus before estimating the confidence intervals below.
+Genus *Aloides* only had one occurrence, which explains the inability of the function to find an upper range for the extinction age. *Aloides* was not included in the above percentage for this reason.
 ```
 estimateExtinction(Scrobicularia[,"min_ma"], 0.95)
  Earliest    Latest